unicornlaunching/hackgpt/blog-founder-bounty-submission-armando-by-unicornlaunching.md

 # ChurchChat | A Founder Bounty response by UnicornLaunching

 ## Let's take a look at the Founder Bounty.
+Each of the pictures below can be clicked to reveal a video.

 [![Founder Bounty by Armando](https://github.com/unicornlaunching/hackgpt/raw/main/Screen%20Shot%202023-05-07%20at%205.55.33%20PM.png)](https://youtube.com/shorts/h-zzCEotDS8?feature=share)